NateEag/nateeag.com/pages/software/tools.md

 [Karabiner-Elements](https://github.com/tekezo/Karabiner-Elements) to remap a handful of keys on MacBooks.
-In an ideal world I might prefer to run a Linux desktop, but since Macs can run Windows and Linux, and no other hardware reliably runs MacOS or simulates iOS.
+In an ideal world I might prefer to run a Linux desktop, but since Macs can run Windows and Linux, and no other hardware reliably runs MacOS or simulates iOS, OS X it is.
 I don't want to ever have to tell a client "I can't update your app because an OS update broke my Hackintosh," so even if it were legal to build one, I still wouldn't.

 Version control is a fundamental part of my programming workflow, whether solo or on a team.
 I think about it a lot, and while I believe [a better VCS is